zilliztech/zdoc/docs/tutorials/data/schema-data-fields/use-sparse-vector.md

 ### Add vector field{#add-vector-field}

-To use sparse vectors in Milvus, define a field for storing sparse vectors when creating a collection.
+To use sparse vectors in Zilliz Cloud clusters, define a field for storing sparse vectors when creating a collection.
 This process includes:

 1. Setting `datatype` to the supported sparse vector data type, `SPARSE_FLOAT_VECTOR`.